softwaremill/bootzooka/frontend.md

 First run
 ---

-If this is your first attempt to run `bootzooka-ui`, please go to `bootzooka-ui` project and run
+If this is your first attempt to run `ui`, please go to `ui` project and run

 	npm install